Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Results of numerical simulations

-Keeping in mind the mathematically convenient definition in Section \ref{dynamics} that the orbital motion of Charon is always positive (and prograde within the model), Figure \ref{fig:1to1} illustrates the evolution of an initially prograde Pluto and an initially retrograde Charon for various initial rotation rates and a fixed initial eccentricity of $e_0 = 0.4\s$.
+Exploiting the mathematically convenient definition in Section \ref{dynamics} that the orbital motion of Charon is always positive (and prograde within the model), Figure \ref{fig:1to1} illustrates the evolution of an initially prograde Pluto and an initially retrograde Charon for various initial rotation rates and a fixed initial eccentricity of $e_0 = 0.4\s$.
+This initial configuration corresponds to Case 1 from Table \ref{tab:initial_parameters}, which we shall refer to as our Reference case.
 The spin-orbital evolution proceeds relatively quickly and concludes with a doubly synchronised state and a circular orbit within $\unit[250]{kyr}$ for the slowest initial rotation ($14$-hour period for each of the bodies, or $|\Omega_0/n_0|=20$) and within \unit[3]{Myr} for the highest initial rotation rate ($5.4$-hour period, or $|\Omega_0/n_0|=80$).

 The evolution begins with a rapid despinning of Charon, completed within $\unit[100-500]{kyr}$.
-During this initial phase, the semimajor axis $a$ and the eccentricity $e$ experience relatively slow decay because Charon's orbital descent is slowed by the transfer of angular momentum from its rotation to its orbit.
-The despinning temporarily slows down once Charon's rotation rate approaches spin-orbit resonances 2:1 (i.e., $\Omega_{\rm{m}}/n=2$) and 3:2 (i.e., $\Omega_{\rm{m}}/n=1.5$).
-However, due to the low ice shell viscosity considered here ($\eta_{\rm{ice}}=\unit[10^{14}]{Pa\;s}\s$; Table \ref{tab:interior_props}) and due to our neglect of the permanent triaxiality, it does not get locked into any of these resonances and ultimately despins to the synchronous state ($\Omega_{\rm{m}}/n=1$).\,\footnote{~The reason why a low viscosity is working to prevent a rotator from staying in a higher spin state is explained in detail in \citet[Appendix F]{Mars}.
+During this initial phase, the semimajor axis $a$ and the eccentricity $e$ experience relatively slow decay because part of the angular momentum originally stored in Charon's rotation is transferred to the orbital motion.
+The continuous inflow of angular momentum to the orbit compensates for its transfer from the orbit to the rotational motion of Pluto, slowing down Charon's orbital descent.
+At the same time, Pluto's spin rate slowly `increases' from negative values toward zero.
+The despinning of Charon temporarily slows down once Charon's rotation rate approaches spin-orbit resonances 2:1 (i.e., $\Omega_{\rm{m}}/n=2$) and 3:2 (i.e., $\Omega_{\rm{m}}/n=1.5$).
+However, due to the low ice shell viscosity considered here ($\eta_{\rm{ice}}=\unit[10^{14}]{Pa\;s}\s$; Table \ref{tab:interior_props}) and due to our neglect of the permanent triaxiality, Charon does not get locked into any of these resonances and ultimately despins to the synchronous state ($\Omega_{\rm{m}}/n=1$).\,\footnote{~The reason why a low viscosity is working to prevent a rotator from staying in a higher spin state is explained in detail in \citet[Appendix F]{Mars}.
 Entrapment into such a state is still possible, probabilistically, for a rotator with a noticeable triaxiality \citep{Makarov2015}~---~which is not the case of Pluto or Charon \citep{Nimmo,Nimmo2021}.}

 Once the moon attains a synchronous rotation, the orbital eccentricity decay continues at an increased rate, together with the shrinking of the orbit and Pluto's gradual despinning.
 The eccentricity decreases to zero within $\unit[200]{kyr}$ to $\unit[1.5]{Myr}$ for the individual cases.
 The rest of the evolution path is marked by the orbital descent of Charon on a circular orbit, and by the despinning, spin reversal, and synchronisation of Pluto's rotation with Charon's mean motion.